jaystack/odata-v4-server-example/README.md

-# Simple OData server example
+# Simple OData V4 server example

-Using Express and OData v4 parser
+Using Express and OData V4 stack

 ## How to